 Women are often the victim of gender-based workplace harassment, but it does happen to men as well.
 A person may be overlooked for a promotion, offered a lower rate of pay, provided with fewer benefits, or treated unfavorably based on their gender.
 It could also be considered discrimination if a person isn’t hired because the position is traditionally filled by the opposite sex.

 One of the most common discrimination types involves gender identity, especially in regards to transgender individuals.
 An employer that refuses to recognize a transgender male or female according to their identity is a significant problem.
 They may be denied access to the appropriate restrooms or repeatedly addressed with incorrect pronouns.
+It is important to understand that gender identity discrimination and sex discrimination is not the same thing in the eyes of the law.
+Gender identity discrimination is more specific to individuals that do not conform to the stereotypes of gender expression or identity; for example, this could be an individual who identifies as a woman despite being born into a man’s body.
 Sexual orientation discrimination also falls under this category because it could be implied that a transgender person is gay, lesbian, or bisexual.
 Heterosexual individuals can also become the victim of discrimination, although it is less common.

 An unmarried applicant could be viewed by a potential employer as a distraction, especially in circumstances that the individual is of the opposite sex as the majority of other workers.
 On the other hand, an applicant that is married might be implied to have children.
 They may be denied a position based on unfair reasoning, such as being more committed to their family than work.